 Hangovers: how your body is affected

 A hangover is the unpleasant consequence of having overindulged or had ‘one too many’ alcoholic drinks.
-Symptoms usually appear a few hours after stopping drinking, and may include:
+Symptoms usually appear several hours after stopping drinking when your blood alcohol content has dropped considerably and is near to zero.
+This is usually the morning after a big night out.

 - nausea and vomiting;